claws/aioprometheus/README.rst

 `aioprometheus` is a Prometheus Python client library for asyncio-based applications.
 It provides metrics collection and serving capabilities for use with Prometheus and compatible monitoring systems.
-It supports exporting metrics into text and binary formats and pushing metrics to a gateway.
+It supports exporting metrics into text and pushing metrics to a gateway.

 The ASGI middleware in `aioprometheus` can be used in FastAPI/Starlette and Quart applications. `aioprometheus` can also be used in other kinds of asyncio